Why You Keep Dating Jerks

 Step one in breaking through a pattern of dating jerks is to let go of a story that’s pervasive in our culture: that you just haven’t met the right person yet, and that once you do, everything will fall into place.

 Of course, meeting a kind, emotionally available, and trustworthy person (who’s also crazy about you) is a wonderful thing.
 But if you have a longstanding pattern of dating partners who don’t treat you well, you have some barriers to healthy relationships to dismantle first.
-Until you begin the dismantling, you’re likely to repel the “right person” when you meet them or to reject them yourself.
+Until you begin the dismantling, you’re likely to repel the “right person” when you meet them, or reject them yourself.

 Your real work isn’t to continue sifting through potential partners and hoping for the best.
 It’s to heal and grow until a healthy, loving relationship is the only relationship that fits.